 Shine offer clinic sessions for young people aged 21 and under.

 Clinics are discreet, confidential and services are completely free.
 All sessions are walk-in and wait only, so there is no need to book an appointment in advance.
 Clinics are open after school and college, to ensure that they are as accessible as possible for young people

 The job of Newham Safeguarding Children Partnership is to make sure agencies are working together to safeguard children and young people and make them safe

 AAA work with children and young people providing a range of interventions, support and activities delivered from neighbourhood play hubs in the London Borough of Newham.

 ABA is a coalition of organisations and individuals,including Cumberland Community School, who work together to help stop bullying and create safer environments in which children and young people can live, grow, play and learn.
 For more information about Anti Bullying at CCS, following link below for our dedicated page.

 REIN Summer 2022

-REIN work with young people to deliver an activities programme througout the Summer.
-See below for more details.
+REIN work with young people to deliver an activities programmes througout the year.